philzcodes/anti-cheat-app-web/README.md

-1. First setup the backend by following the instructions in this [repository](https://github.com/prathamesh-mutkure/anti-cheat-app-backend)
+1. First setup the backend by following the instructions:
+a.
+Install node modules
+i. npm install

+b.
+Create a .env file and set the following variables
+i.
+DB_URL
+ii.
+PORT (optional)

+c.
+Run the app
+i. npm start
+ii. nodemon app.js to test changes

+d.
+The backend should now run on localhost with default 8000 or specified port

 2. The test username and password are given in the login form